abulka/pynsource/README.md

     $ ./run

-Linux Users: To install wxPython, you will need to target a wheel specific to match your version of Linux e.g. for Ubuntu 18.04
+Linux Users: To install wxPython, you will need to target a wheel specific to match your version of Linux e.g.
-`pip install -U -f https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-18.04 wxPython`.
+`pip install -U -f https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-18.04 wxPython` for Ubuntu 18.04.
 See [wxPython installation instructions](https://wiki.wxpython.org/How%20to%20install%20wxPython#Installing_wxPython-Phoenix_using_pip) for more information.